mbarnard09/cs-fundamentals/README.md

 - **Meetapro** - https://meetapro.com/utm_source=gitcsfundamentals - an Airbnb-style mock interview platform.
 Mock interviews with top FAANG engineers.

+- **Easyclimbtech** - https://easyclimb.tech/ - Easyclimb offers 99 dollar mock interviews with verified mentors from FAANG companies.
+A good cheap option to test your skills

 - **Codemia** - https://codemia.io/?utm_source=gitcsfundamentals - A platform for practicing system design problems like the way you practice algorithms and data structure on Leetcode.

 ## Javascript